COVID UPDATE: Chapel of the Flowers Safe and Clean Program

 - Touchless temperature checks are available for couples and guests attending a wedding.

 - Starting on June 1, 2021, all chapels are available to book at full capacity.
-Social distancing is not required for businesses, but in encouraged for couples and guests not fully vaccinated.
+Social distancing is not required for businesses but is encouraged for couples and guests not fully vaccinated.
 For couples that would like to maintain social distancing, we suggest holding their ceremony in our outdoor Gazebo and larger chapels (Glass Gardens and La Capella Chapel) to allow for social distancing.
 Victorian and Magnolia Chapels are also available for smaller weddings (micro weddings).

-- Broadcasting of ceremonies are available for all our on-site locations.
+- Broadcasting of ceremonies is available for all our on-site locations.
 The ceremonies can be viewed on our website.
 For couples that want to see their virtual wedding guests, can host a Zoom Wedding ceremony in our Victorian Chapel.

 - Welcome kits with face masks and hand sanitizer will be available for all couples and guests.

 - Small celebration dinners (reception) are available but capacity may vary (depending on party size, location, and date).
 If you are interested in a Las Vegas wedding reception, please contact our planners for more information.

 Our staff is dedicated to delivering a one-of-a-kind experience for our couples and guests.
 Prevention is key to keeping our Chapel running safely during this time.
 The safety of our staff is of the utmost importance to continue to operate our Chapel.
 Here are the measures in place to keep our employees healthy and safe.

 - Touchless temperature checks for employees at the timeclock.